Religious Education is part of the Social Sciences Faculty. Our aims are to provide opportunities for students to:

 Key Stage 5

-Students who opt for AS Religious Studies study AQA Philosophy and Ethics.
-These students can continue into A2 Religious Studies in Year 13.
+Students who opt for A level Religious Studies study AQA Philosophy and Ethics.
+These students can continue into A level Religious Studies in Year 13.